jkohhokj/jkohhokj2.github.io/projects.md

+Most [CTFs](#CTFs) are structured into 5 distinct categories, web, pwn, crypto, forensics/misc, and reversing, of which I chose reverse engineering to be my specialty.
+Because of my informal learning style I just learned from whatever resources I could find, even though they were probably not targeted towards my direct interest, they still did provide suplemental value.
+Most of the theoretical reversing I've learned comes from [Reverse_Engineering-Wiley(2005)](https://www.wiley.com/en-us/Reversing%3A+Secrets+of+Reverse+Engineering+-p-9781118079768) which goes over Assembly, computer architecture, and a variety of reversing topics.

+In addition to my self-learning, I also participated in the Embedded Security and Hardware Hacking course from MIT's Lincoln Lab at [BWSI](/events#mit-beaverworks-2022).
+During this course, I learned more about the finer details of cryptographic vulnerabilities, low level computer programming, and a more formal approach to the embedded design process.
+The final design project of our class being an exciting A/D (attack and defense) style CTF competition where teams of 4 students wrote bootloader and utility programs that could remotely update an embedded system while other teams tried to exploit vulnerabilities in their code and hack their systems.

+Here are examples of some of the reverse engineering CTF challenges I've written: [RollingOnMyOwn](/assets/Rolling On My Own/) and [SlowMaffs](/assets/SlowMaffs - Rev) for [idekCTF 2021](/events.md#idekctf-2021-2021) and [Digital Overdose Autumn 2021](https://ctftime.org/event/1459), respectively.

+Here are some of the writeups for challenges I've solved through my CTF career: [some basic static analysis chall](https://github.com/jkohhokj/jkohhokj.github.io/blob/main/assets/writeups/loading.md), [insecure AES implementation chall](https://github.com/jkohhokj/jkohhokj.github.io/blob/main/assets/writeups/lupus.md), [keygen chall](https://github.com/jkohhokj/jkohhokj.github.io/blob/main/assets/writeups/sanity.md), [low level algo chall](https://github.com/jkohhokj/jkohhokj.github.io/blob/main/assets/writeups/sub.md), and a [tutorial chall](https://github.com/jkohhokj/jkohhokj.github.io/blob/main/assets/writeups/Walkthrough%20of%20Intro%20to%20Ghidra.md).

+I even wrote a little [guide](/assets/Rev (guidelines).md) on getting started on CTF reversing :p

 ## Maps of Meaning/Personality (Early 2021): <a name="Psych"></a>

 > Maps of Meaning lays bare the grammar of mythology, and describes the relevance of that grammar for interpretation of narrative and religion, comprehension of ideological identification, and understanding of the role that individual choice plays in the maintenance, transformation and destiny of social systems.